vanallenlab/facets/README.md

 DOI: [https://doi.org/10.1093/nar/gkw520](https://academic.oup.com/nar/article/44/16/e131/2460163)
 Citation: [Ronglai Shen, Venkatraman E. Seshan; FACETS: allele-specific copy number and clonal heterogeneity analysis tool for high-throughput DNA sequencing, Nucleic Acids Research, Volume 44, Issue 16, 19 September 2016, Pages e131, https://doi.org/10.1093/nar/gkw520](https://academic.oup.com/nar/article/44/16/e131/2460163)

-This repository contains an implementation of [FACETS](https://github.com/mskcc/facets) for FireCloud, an algorithm to implement fraction and copy number estimate from tumor/normal sequencing, for FireCloud.
+This repository contains an implementation of [FACETS](https://github.com/mskcc/facets), an algorithm to estimate fraction and allele specific copy number from tumor/normal sequencing by Ronglai Shen and Venkatraman E. Seshan from Memorial Sloan-Kettering Cancer Center's Department of Epidemiology and Biostatistics, for FireCloud.
 FACETS is run on tumor-normal pairs to determine the purity and ploidy of a tumor sample, as well as infer allele-specific copy number.

-To best use this method, please:
+To best use this repository, please:
 - Read [the manuscript](https://academic.oup.com/nar/article/44/16/e131/2460163) and the [userguide](https://github.com/mskcc/facets/blob/master/vignettes/FACETS.pdf)
 - Consider the coverage of your samples, especially when thinking of the ndepth (minimum read depth in normal) parameter.
 - Check the emflags to see if your sample is noisy